Reference

 • tools own standalone commands on PATH.

-• native_prerequisites own host-native build bundles and shell activation.
+• native_prerequisites own host-native build bundles, shell activation, and selected host package preparation truth.

 Ownership rule